Skip to content

 134. Commitment to respect legal and customary land tenure rights?

-The company aims to create a society in which legal and customary land tenure rights are respected.
-However, it is an unclear commitment.
+The company's commitment to create a society in which the legal and customary land tenure rights are respected once an SEIA has been conducted.
+This is an unclear commitment.

 • Y